 His Royal Highness Crown Prince Haakon is the High Patron of the Norwegian International Film Festival and Liv Ullmann is its Honorary President.

 The board of the Norwegian International Film Festival is chaired by Guttorm Petterson.
-The other members of the board are: Arild Kalkvik, Hege Haukeland Liadal and Arne-Christian Mohn.
+The other members of the board are: Arild Kalkvik, Marte Eide Klovning and Arne-Christian Mohn.
 The board is joined by Festival Director Tonje Hardersen.

-The festival is led by Festival Director Tonje Hardersen.
+The festival is led by Festival Director Tonje Hardersen and administrative manager Nina Samdal.
 The film market New Nordic Films is led by programme director Gyda Velvin Myklebust.

 The festival history goes back to Drøbak in 1973.
 A group of volunteers with Bjørn Bjørnsen and Olav Sandsmark had received funding from the National Association of Municipal Cinemas, as Film & Kino was called at the time, for organising a film festival.
 Here cinema managers, politicians, film professionals and the press, and also a more general public, received a broad presentation of the programme for the autumn and winter.
 The French directorial genius François Truffaut also visited the festival.
 He was an honorary guest during the very first edition, and added film-historical prestige for what was an ambulating festival up to 1986.
 After having visited ten Norwegian cities, the festival found a permanent home in Haugesund in 1987.
-That year Gunnar Johan Løvvik joined the festival as a festival manager.
-Løvvik had been the Head of Culture in Haugesund since 1979, and he successfully combined both positions until 2014.
-In 2008 Gunnar Johan Løvvik was awarded the Norwegian order of chivalry Knight 1st Class of the Royal Norwegian Order of St. Olavs for his cultural initiative.
+That year Gunnar Johan Løvvik joined the festival as a festival manager, a position he held until 2015.
+Gunnar Johan Løvvik was awarded the Norwegian order of chivalry Knight 1st Class of the Royal Norwegian Order of St. Olavs for his cultural initiative.
 In 2005, he received the Rogaland County Culture Prize.
+Tonje Hardersen was appointed as festival director in March 2015.

 Amanda, the national film award, saw the light of day in 1985.
 At the outset it was a film and TV award, but from 2005 and onwards it became a pure film award.
 For the first 20 years the ceremony was – except the Nordic Amanda in 1993 – a co-operative effort between the Norwegian International Film Festival and the TV channel NRK.
 In 2006 the Amanda ceremony changed the channel to TV 2, and Rubicon is the producer for the presentation ceremony.
 The Amanda Award consists of a statuette designed by the sculptor Kristian Kvakland, produced and delivered by the company of Olaussen metall in Haugesund.